hht/draftx/README.md

-##A RichText Editor based in draftjs ans rxjs
+##A RichText Editor based on draftjs ans rxjs